physionetchallenges/physionetchallenges.github.io/2021/index.md

 ## <a name="wild-card"></a> Wild Card Entries

 If your abstract is rejected or if you otherwise failed to qualify during the unofficial period, then there is still a chance to present as CinC and win the Challenge.
 A 'wild card' entry has been reserved for a high-scoring entry from a team that was unable to submit an accepted abstract to CinC by the original abstract submission deadline.
 A successful entry must be submitted by the wild card entry deadline.
-The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference, and the team must submit a acceptable abstract.
+We will contact eligible teams and ask them to submit an abstract.
+The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference.
 See [Advice on Writing an Abstract](#abstracts).

 ## <a name="abstracts"></a> Advice on Writing an Abstract